 As a rule of thumb aim for 6-8 words and no more than 57 characters.
 Any longer and it’s possible Google will simply chop off the end – as we see in this listing for NCS Cleaning Supplies.
 Google has replaced some of the keywords with …

 Rewriting your Title

 So, how can we improve on your existing title tag?
-We’ll start by using a keyword research tool, such as Google’s Keyword Planner (you must have an AdWords account to use this), or Wordtracker’s free keywords tool, to look for keyword ideas.
+We’ll start by using a keyword research tool, such as Google’s Keyword Planner (you must have an AdWords account to use this) to look for keyword ideas.
 Let’s have a look at alpaca-related terms.

 We’ve researched the keywords you mention in your headline.
 Google tells us that there aren’t many searches each month: 30 for Alpaca bedding and 10 for Alpaca quilts.
 If you were to rank in first position for both of those terms your site might attract 20 visits per month (ie, half of the available traffic):